Shimaro2020/HiTeSS_VAD/README.md

 # HiTeSS_VAD
-The code will be released soon, please wait
+The code will be released soon, please wait!